Associate Degree Nursing (ADN) FAQs

-The three life science courses, Anatomy, Physiology, and Microbiology must be no more than five years old at the time of your application.
+The three life science courses, Anatomy, Physiology, and Microbiology must be no more than 5 years old at the time of your application.
 You will need to retake any life science courses that are over 5 years old at LBCC or at another college.
 If you have been in enrolled in a nursing program, the recency requirement may be extended or waived.

 Do I need to take a computer technology course?

 You must take a computer technology course before you graduate if you are on Plan A. This course does not need to be completed at the time of your application.
 If you complete your general education requirements through Plan B or Plan C, you do not need to complete these degree requirements.